10 critical dehydration signs & prevention tips

 • Excessive sweating: This can result from strenuous or endurance physical activity or exposure to hot weather conditions.

 • Fever: Having a fever alone dehydrates you.
 That’s because an increase in body temperature increases your metabolism and breathing rate, leading you to breathe out more moisture.
 Fever can cause dehydration, especially in kids, due to increased insensible water losses.
-Dehydration doesn't cause fever though.
+However, dehydration doesn't cause fever.

 • Hot weather: Overheating due to hot temperatures can also cause dehydration.